fabiandev/ts-runtime/README.md

 Type: `number`
 Default: 3

 Limit the output of the stack trace.
-This only takes effect via the CLI.
+This only takes effect when using the CLI.

 ##### log
 Type: `boolean`
 Default: true

 Log messages to the console.
-This option is not available via the CLI and will always be set to false.
+This option is not available via the CLI.

 ## API

-It is easy to make use of ts-runtime via Node. `entryFiles` is a `string[]` and an `options` object may optionally be passed as second parameter.
+It is easy to make use of ts-runtime via Node.js.
+`entryFiles` is a `string[]` and an `Options` object may optionally be passed as a second parameter.

 ```ts
 import { transform } from 'ts-runtime';